apiKodesRepo/PaystackPaymentDemo/php/paystack_account_validation/README.md

-# ApiKodes Paystack Transfer Documentation
+# ApiKodes Paystack Validate Account Number Documentation
-This is an open source implementation of paystack’s transfer Api.
+This is an open source implementation of paystack’s validate account number Api and works for only users in South Africa.

+This endpoint costs ZAR 3 for every successful request.

 ## AIM
-The aim is to help starters or junior devs implement paystack transfer apis.
+The aim is to help starters or junior devs implement paystack validate account api.

 ## Language:
 - PHP

 ## Installation process
-  - clone the project from https://github.com/apiKodesRepo/PaystackPaymentDemo/tree/main/php/paystack_transfers
+  - clone the project from https://github.com/apiKodesRepo/PaystackPaymentDemo/tree/main/php/paystack_account_validation
   - rename the existing .env.example to .env file
   - Install the vlucas/phpdotenv to be able to use your .env variables
     - check our the documentation here https://github.com/vlucas/phpdotenv